Online Since 1999 Site Secure

 Plus, because Three 5G Broadband is so simple to set up, you can easily get up and running again if you move home, or even take the Three 5G Hub router with you when staying in a hotel or holiday home, to bring fast 5G internet wherever you go – just as long as there’s a signal and a power supply.

 5G broadband is also extremely fast, and particularly on Three’s network.
-We’ll do a deep dive into speeds below, but it can be almost competitive with full fibre (also known as fibre to the premises), and tends to be significantly faster than anything other than full fibre.
+We’ll do a deep dive into speeds below, but it can be almost competitive with full fibre (also known as fibre to the premises), and tends to be faster than anything other than full fibre.

 Full fibre also often costs more, and isn’t available everywhere, so you might not have access to the fastest fibre broadband options anyway.

 That said, 5G home broadband isn’t perfect.
 It’s also not available everywhere, and certain weather conditions or heavy congestion are more likely to impact its speeds (and whether it even works) than with fibre broadband.
-The very fastest full fibre packages are also likely to be faster, and latency on fibre can be lower.
+The fastest full fibre packages are also likely to be faster, and latency on fibre can be lower.

 Unboxing and Setup